jakubtomsu/jakubtomsu.github.io/content/posts/fixed_timestep_without_interpolation/index.md

 ### Accumulated render tick
 In case you wanted to run only a very small number of fixed update ticks per second, the basic render tick method described above has some limitations.
 The temporary render tick always uses the last fixed tick, which means as your fixed delta increases your render tick might be doing a single, very large time step.

 > This is not an issue in most singleplayer PC games.
-That's because you _probably_ want to simulate >30 ticks per second anyway, for stability reasons and just because there is no reason to push TPS lower.
+That's because you _probably_ want to simulate >30 ticks per second anyway, for stability reasons and just because there's no reason to push TPS lower.

 The solution is to copy game state into temp game state _only_ if you simulated a fixed tick that frame.
 Otherwise you keep simulating the old temp game state.
 This also means you need to keep another separate remainder timer, because alpha is no longer valid for each render tick.

 This is similar to client-side prediction in real-time multiplayer games.

-One issue is jitter, the difference in frequecy of input between fixed and predicted ticks is so significant the render game state can get out of sync.
+One issue is jitter, the difference in frequency of input between fixed and predicted ticks is so significant the render game state can get out of sync.
 One solution is to interpolate to sync the game states instead of doing that instantly.
 Alternatively you could modify the render tick inputs to eliminate high frequency inputs, and maybe even completely disable "pressed" and "released" key events.

 I don't do this in my game, simply because I didn't run into issues with the current, simpler approach.
 But I thought I should mention it anyway.